 Follow Route 80 for about a mile until reaching Hogsback Road on your left hand side.
 Less than a quarter a mile down, there is a bridge with a pull off on the right hand side.

 Parking: Roadside along Hogsback Road directly past the bridge.

 Information / Accessibility / Accommodations

 Number of falls: 1.

-Size/Types: 90′ multi-tiered cascade.
+Size/Types: 90 ft multi-tiered cascade.
 There are three distinct drops on Peppermill Gulf Falls.
 The highest part of the waterfall drops steeply in a narrow channel down the limestone rock face.
 It briefly levels out before dropping steeply again, finally cascading and spreading widely down the rock at the base.

-Best time to visit: Spring, early summer, fall.
-Deer flies and horseflies can be a nuisance in mid-summer as well.
+Best time to see: Spring, early summer, fall.
+Deer flies and horseflies can be a nuisance in mid-summer.